DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 JRMI made my blood run cold… there’s a lot I could say here but won’t without a pint or two.

-It seemed to me that basing an automation on “signals controlling trains” leaves a lot of complex technical problems to be solved… and wanting to be cheap, I didn’t want to invest in a range of block occupation detectors or ABC braking modules which are all very well on circular layouts but not good at complex crossings or single line operations with passing places.
+It seemed to me that basing an automation on block occupancy detection leaves a lot of complex technical problems to be solved… and wanting to be cheap, I didn’t want to invest in a range of block occupation detectors or ABC braking modules which are all very well on circular layouts but not good at complex crossings or single line operations with passing places.
 Also I didn’t want the automation to be an obvious cycle of movements… some random timings and decisions need to be introduced so that two trains don’t always arrive at the same place in the same order, nor go on the same journey in a predictable cycle.

 By reversing the usual assumptions, I think I have a workable, extendable and cheap solution.
-DCC-EX, which grew out of the early EX-RAIL system, provides a clean and efficient API for the EX-RAIL automation to call.
+DCC++-EX, which grew out of the early DCC++ system, provides a clean and efficient API for the EX-RAIL automation to call.

-A small amount of code (already in CommandStation-EX v4) , sits between the layout owner and DCC so that the layout owner can write automation scripts in a form that is much more user friendly.
+A small amount of code (The EX-RAIL executor) , sits between the layout owner and DCC so that the layout owner can write automation scripts in a form that is much more user friendly.
 In fact the automation is written in the Arduino IDE (or PlatformIO) as per a normal